Karan-Bharti/Birthdaylogic/README.md

 # Birthdaylogic
-A vanilla.js app to check your birthday is lucky
+A vanilla.js app to check your birthday is lucky or not